Back Forty Mine

 The air permit and a water discharge permit were approved but the wetland permit was denied in January 2021 by an administrative law judge who found the permit did not provide reliable identification of wetland impacts and that the application was incomplete.
 Gold Resource Corp. took over the project when it acquired Aquila Resources later in 2021.
 The Michigan Department of Natural Resources decided to renew the lease for the mine before it expired December 27, 2021.
 Upper Peninsula lawmakers expressed their appreciation for the renewal with the expectation that the project would provide hundreds of good-paying construction, mining and administrative jobs, as well as contributing greatly to the region’s economy.
+Gold Resource Corp. is redesigning the mine’s operational footprint by reducing the pit size and moving it further from the river to reduce the impact on wetlands.

 The Menominee Indian Tribe opposes the mine as the area has archaeological indicators such as burial mounds, raised garden beds, and dance rings which tell the story of their culture within the river’s watershed.
 The area is also sacred to the tribe as the Great White Bear emerged from the mouth of the river and became the first Menominee.
+The Menominee River Walk, a three-day, 100 mile in 2016, expressed the concern of the Menominee Indian Tribe of Wisconsin and environmental groups for the potential impact of the mine on the riparian environment.